shhhkun/SmartMirror/mobile_app/MainApp/README.md

 To run on Erik's physical android device:

-check that connected evice is recognized. run adb devices
+check that connected device is recognized. run adb devices

 run